Azure/AppService/_posts/2020-07-14-Cert-Revoke.md

  If you have been notified about using a self-acquired certificate or using the BYOC feature on App Service that is potentially impacted by this issue, check if certificates utilized by your application have been revoked by referencing [DigiCert’s Announcement](https://knowledge.digicert.com/alerts/DigiCert-ICA-Replacement) and the [Certificate Revocation Tracker](https://misissued.com/#revoked).
 New certificates need to be requested from the CA vendor utilized in your applications.

+ **NOTE: This issue will not affect App Service Managed Certificates**

 ## Avoiding Application Interruptions <a name="avoiding-application-interruption"></a>

-To avoid your application’s availability being interrupted due to certificates being unexpectedly revoked, or to update a certificates which has been revoked, follow the steps below:
+To avoid your application’s availability being interrupted due to certificates being unexpectedly revoked, or to update a certificate which has been revoked, follow the steps below:

-1. Acquire a new certificate.
+1. Reissue your certificate (contact your certificate provider for more information).
-1. Once your new certificate has been reissued, [add the new certificate to your web app](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate) by either uploading a new certificate to your web app or by updating the new certificate in your Key Vault
+1. Once your new certificate has been reissued, [add the new certificate to your web app](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate) by either uploading the new certificate to your web app or by updating the new certificate in your Key Vault
 1. Once you have added your certificate to your web app, you will need to update your bindings [refer to the next section](#safely-updating-bindings).

 ## How to safely update your bindings <a name="safely-updating-bindings"></a>